ple1n/awesome/philosophy.md

 Property system as to wealth, reputation system as to intentionality.
 Can we design such a system that is as powerful as the current property system?
 Wealth can often be reduced to each other, as in, people considering them equi-valuable.
 Are intentionalities often reducible to each other?
 The pervasive reductive nature of wealth makes a currency system possible, which in the simplest case reduces wealth to a scalar.

+## Cooperation has to happen before consensus can be reached

+It's a pipe dream to expect everyone to agree with you before all the work can be started.
+I would go as far to consider this a fairly common fundamental assumption of many leftist theories.
+They expect people to form a coalition where everyone is fully aware of their place in the production, what they do and why they deserve the treatment.

+It's simply too hard.
+There is too much difference in levels of intellect and countless other factors.

+Capitalism or such systems thrive because they do not demand a full consensus.
+The production directed through some level of violence.
+No it does not imply dirty-bloody violence, nor do I believe starvation is necessary in any way to enforce a particular leadership.
+Just some competent people taking the lead should change the entire dynamics where everyone else has to follow the trend.

+In particular, I believe a good leadership must be enforced while using minimal violence.
+Assuming we want to re-engineer current society as it is, many artificial scarcity in goods can be eliminated because they merely serve as a violence a deterrant a punishment to prevent miscompliance of the leadership which I consider unnecessary anyway.

+Such systems move faster than reason.
+On the other hand, it's a utopian dream where everyone can understand each other and everyone is literally religiously convinced of his fate in dying for a state as some sort of optimal configuration that necessitates his fate in case of defense.

 # Language, graphs and logic

 tbd